dyHub/GoMoku/README.md

 ##Project preview##
 ####Self define dimension of the game board####
-    You can set your own board size and square size to play a more challenging game or a easier one Also you can change the size of the stone to make it more visible You can change the integer value of the size to customize the board
+    You can set your own board size and square size to play a more challenging game or a easier one You can also change the size of the stone to make it more visible You can change the integer value of the size to customize the board
 ```Java
 	   static final int BoardSize = 13;